colemickens/azure-kubernetes-demo/README.md

 1. Use the `azure-tools` container to create an ext4-formatted VHD in an Azure storage account:

-    (The script will create everything for you, if missing.
-It will default to `westus2`.)
+    (The script will create everything for you, if missing.)

     ```bash
     docker pull docker.io/colemickens/azure-tools:latest